superstreamlabs/memphis.py/README.md

 ### Processing messages

-Once all the messages in the station were consumed the msg_handler will receive error: `Memphis: TimeoutError`.
+To use a consumer to process messages, use the consume function.
+The consume function will have a consumer poll a station for new messages as discussed in previous sections.
+The consumer will stop polling the statoin once all the messages in the station were consumed, and the msg_handler will receive a `Memphis: TimeoutError`.

 ```python
 async def msg_handler(msgs, error, context):